 No fractional shares will be issued upon exercise of the warrants.
-The warrants do not confer upon holders any voting or other rights as stockholders of the Company.
+Except as set forth in the respective warrant agreements, the warrants do not confer upon holders any voting or other rights as stockholders of the Company.

 Ownership Limitation

 Notwithstanding any other provision of this description of our warrants and the warrant agreement, any exercise notice with respect to the warrants delivered by a holder will be deemed automatically not to have been so delivered by such holder to the extent, but only to the extent, that delivery of shares of our common stock or any other security otherwise deliverable upon such exercise would result in such holder having Beneficial Ownership of our common stock or any other Class in excess of the 19.999% Ownership Limitation.
 Any purported delivery to any holder shall be void and have no effect to the extent, but only to the extent, that after such delivery, such holder would have Beneficial Ownership of our common stock or any such Class in excess of the 19.999% Ownership Limitation.